An instrument called SHERLOC will, with the help of its partner WATSON, hunt for signs of ancient life by detecting organic molecules and minerals.

 While scientists are returning fragments of Mars back to the surface of the Red Planet to further their studies, they’re counting on Perserverance to gather dozens of rock and soil samples for future return to Earth.
 The samples the rover collects will be exhaustively studied, with data taken from the landscape in which they formed, and they’ll include different rock types than the meteorites.

 Next to the Martian meteorite are five samples of spacesuit fabric and helmet material developed by NASA’s Johnson Space Center.
 SHERLOC will take readings of these materials as they change in the Martian landscape over time, giving spacesuit designers a better idea of how they degrade.
 When the first astronauts step on to Mars, they might have SHERLOC to thank for the suits that keep them safe.

 About the Mission

 Perseverance is a robotic scientist weighing about 2,260 pounds (1,025 kilograms).
 The rover’s astrobiology mission will search for signs of past microbial life.
 It will characterize the planet’s climate and geology, collect samples for future return to Earth, and pave the way for human exploration of the Red Planet.
-No matter what day Perseverance launches during its July 17-Aug.
-11 launch period, it will land at Mars’ Jezero Crater on Feb.
-18, 2021.
+No matter what day Perseverance launches during its July 17-August 11 launch period, it will land at Mars’ Jezero Crater on February 18, 2021.

 The Mars 2020 Perseverance rover mission is part of a larger program that includes missions to the Moon as a way to prepare for human exploration of the Red Planet.
 Charged with returning astronauts to the Moon by 2024, NASA will establish a sustained human presence on and around the Moon by 2028 through the agency’s Artemis lunar exploration plans.